Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Sensitivity Model

 \section{Sensitivity Model}

-Proposition \ref{lem:objective} in the previous section has established the dependence of the objective $\beta$ on two sensitivity parameters: $R_{D\sim U\vert X,Z}$ and $R_{Y\sim U\vert X,Z,D}$.
-In this section, we use this parameterization to specify sensitivity models that can assess deviations from the typical identification assumptions of ignorability and existence of a valid instrument.
+Proposition \ref{lem:objective} in the previous section has established the dependence of the objective~$\beta$ on two sensitivity parameters: $R_{D\sim U\vert X,Z}$ and $R_{Y\sim U\vert X,Z,D}$.
+In this section, we use this parameterization to specify sensitivity models that can assess deviations from the typical identification assumptions of ignorability and existence of a valid instrument. \bt{In Figure~\ref{fig:causal-graph}, we give \emph{one} causal graphical model that illustrates these assumptions; other possible graphs that accord to the required conditional independences may be verified by the familiar d-separation criterion \citep{pearl_2009}.

-To ensure that the constraints in the sensitivity model are interpretable, we aim to compare partial $R^2$-values of $U$ with those of an observed covariate.
-To facilitate this comparison, we assume that the random vector $X \in \R^{p}$ can be partitioned into $\xd\in \R^{\dot{p}}$ and $\xt \in \R^{\tilde{p}}$ such that $X = (\xd,\xt)$ and

-This assumption expresses the believe that the variables $\xd$ cannot explain any variation in $U$ after accounting for the linear effects of $\xt$ and $Z$.
-According to \citet[Thm.\ 1]{baba_partial_2004}, if $(V,U)$ follow a LSEM, the conditional independence $U\!\indep\! \xd\,\vert\, \xt,Z$ in the sense of \citet{dawid79_condit_indep_statis_theor} implies \eqref{eq:xd-cond-indep}.
-In Figure \ref{fig:causal-graph}, we give \emph{one} causal graphical model that fulfills this conditional independence; other possibilities may be verified by the familiar d-separation criterion \citep{pearl_2009}.